mreq/mreq.eu/source/articles/2014-12-31-spotify-client-shortcuts.html.md

 tags: ubuntu, spotify, bash
 ---

-Since there's no official way to control the spotify client by keyboard, I've written a script that does that./////
+Since there's no official way to control the spotify client by keyboard, I've written a script that does that.

 ## About the script